-The scriptures state that the saints of God must gather together for numerous reasons, including to: receive the blessings of God, receive instruction, partake of communion, gain inspiration, and support church functions.
-Sunday services are especially important because they provide the opportunity to: worship God, partake of communion, pray, testify to God's goodness, and praise Him.
-There are many reasons why a member may be unable to attend all church services and activities (afflictions, incapacitations, living great distances from a church, job conflictions, transportation problems, etc.) but every effort should be made to attend as many services as possible.
-Participation in midweek meetings and auxiliary meetings of the Church - Sunday school, Missionary Benevolent Association (M.B.A.), and the Ladies' Uplift Circle - is also important for the reasons mentioned above.
-Attending church meetings and activities will foster growth in the knowledge of the scriptures and will increase love and unity among the members.
-All family members are encouraged to attend the services.
+Scriptures state that the saints of God should gather together for numerous reasons, including to: receive the blessings of God, receive instruction, partake of communion, gain inspiration, and support church functions.
+Sunday services are especially important because they provide the opportunity to: worship God, partake of communion, pray, testify of God's goodness, and praise Him.
+Many reasons exist why members are unable to attend every service and activity (E.g., afflictions, incapacitations, living great distances from church, job conflicts, transportation, etc.) but every effort should be made to attend every service as much as possible.
+Attendance and participation in midweek meetings and auxiliary meetings of the Church - Sunday school, Missionary Benevolent Association (M.B.A.), and the Ladies' Uplift Circle - is also important.
+Attendance and participation fosters growth in scriptural knowledge and increases love and unity among members.
+All family members are encouraged to attend services.